Dennis Lambert: Career

 Lambert began his music career in 1960 when he signed to Capitol Records as a recording artist.
 By the mid-1960s, he was writing and producing for other artists.
 Among his earliest work with his first main collaborator Lou Courtney were songs for Freddie & the Dreamers, Lorraine Ellison, Jerry Butler and Jerry Lee Lewis.

 In 1965, Lambert joined the A&R staff of Mercury Records where he was mentored by Quincy Jones and Shelby Singleton, before joining Don Costa at DCP Records, where he ran the label's A&R department, producing and writing songs.

-After a spell in the US Army during the Vietnam War, he moved to Los Angeles in 1968, and the following year, forged a successful 11-year working collaboration with young British songwriter-musician Brian Potter after the two met while Lambert was in London in 1969.
+After a spell in the US Army during the Vietnam War, he moved to Los Angeles in 1968, and the following year, forged a successful 11-year working collaboration with British songwriter-musician Brian Potter after the two met while Lambert was in London in 1969.

 Lambert and Potter joined a new record label in Los Angeles, Talent Associates, founded by producer-director Steve Binder, where they worked as producers and songwriters.
-They signed the Original Caste (One Tin Soldier) and worked on developing the artist roster, which included Seals and Crofts.
-When Talent Associates was put up for sale, the publishing assets were sold in 1971 to ABC-Dunhill Records and the two also joined the label.
+They signed The Original Caste (One Tin Soldier) and worked on developing the artist roster, which included Seals and Crofts.
+When Talent Associates was put up for sale, the publishing assets were sold in 1971 to ABC-Dunhill Records and the two also joined the label, as a distinct company-within-the-company: Soldier Productions, Inc.; they also operated, under ABC, music publisher Soldier Music Company.
 They wrote and produced for the Grass Roots, Hamilton, Joe Frank & Reynolds, Gayle McCormick, the Four Tops, Original Caste, Coven, Dusty Springfield and Richard Harris, often working with A&R chief/producer Steve Barri.
 Lambert also released a solo album, Bags & Things in 1972.